Squizit/squizit.net/about.md

 # About Squizit

-Squizit is a production company founded by Ben Saltz and is dedicated to bringing creating film, music, and live events.
-We are still in the early stages of finding out exactly how we are going to do that so stay tuned!
+Hi this is Ben, founder of Squizit and creator of this website.
+Squizit is currently only me.
+I want eventually to expand out into a team of people doing amazing things.
+Until then this site is an example of my web design and I also hope to post some projects here in the near future.
+Stay tuned!